-Richard is an avian ecologist who began this study because he was interested in how bird populations were responding to long-term environmental changes in Hubbard Brook.
-Every summer since 1969, Richard takes his team of scientists, students, and technicians out into the field to count the number of birds that are in the forest and identify which species are present.
+Richard is an avian ecologist who began this study.
+He was interested in how bird populations were responding to long-term environmental changes in Hubbard Brook.
+Every summer since 1969, Richard takes his team of scientists, students, and technicians into the field to count the number of birds that are in the forest and identify which species are present.
 Richard’s team monitors populations of over 30 different bird species.
 They wake up every morning before the sun rises and travel to the far reaches of the forest.
 They listen for, look for, identify, and count all the birds they find.
 The scientists record the number of birds observed in four different study areas, each of which are 10 hectare in size – roughly the same size as 19 football fields!
 Each of the four study areas contain data collection points that are arranged in transects that run east to west along the valley.
-Each transect is approximately 500m apart from the next transect.
+Transects are parallel lines along which the measurements are taken.
+Each transect is approximately 500m apart from the next.
 At each point on each transect, an observer stands for ten minutes recording all birds seen or heard during a ten minute interval, and estimates the distance the bird is from the observer.
 The team has been trained to be able to identify the birds by sight, but also by their calls.
 Team members are even able to identify how far away a bird is by hearing its call!
-The entire valley is covered 3 times a season.
-By looking at bird abundance data, Richard can identify trends among birds to see how avian populations change over time.
+The entire valley is covered three times a season.
+By looking at bird abundance data, Richard can identify trends that reveal how avian populations change over time.

 Additional teacher resource related to this Data Nugget: